 Find out about other natural remedies for diabetes.

-Some research suggests that biotin may help reduce brittle nails.
+Some research suggests that biotin may help reduce brittle nails and promote nail growth.
 More research is needed however.
-There is also some evidence that biotin may benefit people with a form of hair loss called alopecia areata.
+There is also some evidence that biotin promote hair growth and benefit people with a form of hair loss called alopecia areata.

 Common Uses for Biotin